Niveditha22-dot/AI-First-CRM-HCP/README.md

 uvicorn app.main:app --reload --port 8000
 ```

 Tables are created automatically on startup.
-No manual HCP row is needed —
-the form starts empty and is populated entirely by the AI Assistant.
+No seed data needed — the form starts empty and is populated entirely by the AI.

-### 2. Frontend
+### Frontend

 ```bash
 cd frontend